-Preterm labor: Preterm labor occurs when regular contractions and a change in cervical dilation or effacement (i.e., how dilated or thin the cervix is), or when regular contractions and dilation to 2 cm, occurs after 20 weeks and before 37 weeks of pregnancy.
-Standard of care for preterm labor involves consideration of gestational duration.
+Preterm labor: Preterm labor occurs when regular contractions and a change in cervical dilation or effacement (i.e., how dilated or thin the cervix is), or when regular contractions and dilation to 2 cm, occurs after 20 weeks and before 37 weeks of pregnancy.25 Standard of care for preterm labor involves consideration of gestational duration.
 Likely short-term and long-term prognosis should be discussed with the pregnant person.
 All efforts should weigh potential benefits to the fetus against potential harm to the pregnant person.
 The pregnant person should be offered the option of pregnancy termination for an anticipated periviable birth.
 If continuing the pregnancy is desired, the patient should be transferred to a hospital that can accommodate resuscitation and care for an extremely premature newborn.
 Prior to 22 weeks, neonatal resuscitation efforts are not standard of care and are not recommended; assessment for likelihood of effective resuscitation efforts are considered beginning at 22 weeks, and are recommended beginning at 24 weeks.
 However, a patient's or family's personal values may not align with resuscitative efforts at this gestational age in favor of comfort care.
 For context, recent studies have found that babies born in the 22nd week of pregnancy have a 97-98% mortality rate, and only a 1/100 chance of having a life without severe neurologic impairments.
+18 If a fetus has severe growth restriction, the likelihood of survival of a periviable fetus is even lower.26

 Severe pregnancy-induced hypertension: Preeclampsia and gestational hypertension are pregnancy-induced hypertensive disorders that may occur as early as the later second trimester.
 Both can lead to significant organ damage and are managed similarly.
-For pre-eclampsia with severe features, delivery at 34 weeks is recommended.
+For preeclampsia with severe features, delivery at 34 weeks is recommended.
 Prior to 34 weeks, if the pregnant person and fetus are stable, expectant management is offered with close monitoring of blood pressures, lab values, and symptoms of progression of the disease.
-Expectant management is not standard of care when the disease is severe, including in cases of HELLP syndrome, and there is a threat to the life of the pregnant person, if fetal testing is abnormal, or if the fetus is not expected to survive.
+Expectant management is not standard of care when the disease is severe, including in cases of HELLP syndrome, and there is a threat to the life of the pregnant person, if fetal testing is abnormal, or if the fetus is not expected to survive.27